 1st step: Through social engineering and phishing scams, criminals gather as much information from a potential victim as they can.
 They browse through social media posts, use search engines or engage victims in online chats in hopes of acquiring details that can be used for security questions (i.e. mother’s maiden name, name of first pet, etc.).

-Once the victim's SIM card is deactivated, their phone, of course, will stop working, usually with a "No Service" warning.
-This is the first warning flag you'll have to watch out for.
+Once the victim’s SIM card is deactivated, their phone will stop working, usually with a “No Service” warning.
+This is the first red flag you’ll have to watch out for.

-3rd step: The criminals then attempt to claim the victim's online banking account, again using the personal information gathered, but this time, they will also use the victim's phone number for two-factor authentication codes.
+3rd step: The criminals then attempt to claim the victim’s online banking account, again by using the personal information gathered, but this time they’ll also use the victim’s phone number for two-factor authentication codes.
 With this crucial window of opportunity, they start changing profile settings then add and set up withdrawal accounts.

 4th step: With these additional accounts set up, the criminals start draining the victim’s bank account.
 The banks will ask for confirmation via two-factor authentications via text messages to your phone number, which unfortunately, is still under the criminal’s control.
 At this point, it’s game over.